Duration: 4 Days

 A9.
-No, female trekker share tents with other female trekkers, and the same is applicable for other trekkers.
+No, female trekkers share tents with other female trekkers, and the same is applicable to other trekkers.

 Q10.
 How many trekkers will be sleeping in a single tent?

 A10.
-We have three men's tents, however two persons will share one tent.
+We have four men's tents, however, three people will share one tent.

 Q11.
 What do we need to bring?